 Please be advised that a Bookstore Authorization is not additional money for books.

-for information on loans for students beginning at UNF in the spring term or if you would like to request summer financial aid.
+Get more information on loans for students beginning at UNF in the spring term or requesting summer financial aid.

 Yes!
 Entrance Counseling is required by the Federal government to make you aware of your rights and responsibilities as a borrower.